 It is also important to ensure that the pellets are always available, and then your chinchillas are always well-fed.
 You should pay attention in the food date.
 Do not store lots of pallet food since the pellets have not stayed for more than six months.

 One more note, should not change or switch your pet’s pellet immediately.
 This process should occur gradually.
 Try to switch over a moth time or your chinchillas may get upset or shock the digestive track with a new formula.

 Hay takes an very important part of your chinchilla’s diet.
-Hay is an essential meal of chinchillas.
+The best hay for chinchillas is an essential meal.
 Grass and hay can help wear down a chinchilla’s growing teeth, maintain the proper length, and can also support a healthy digestive system.

 Furthermore, Hay also contains a high fiber content, which is most important in the chinchilla’s diet.
 Hay also prevents the risk of obesity and diarrhea.
 You should change the hay in your chinchilla’s cage for once a day.